BlokasLabs/pisound-docs/docs/pisound-acrylic-case.md

 A simple but really sturdy and beautiful case for your Pisound and Raspberry Pi.
 The enclosure is cut from semi-transparent 3 mm thick acrylic sheet with cutouts for the Output ports and the Volume and Gain potentiometers.

 The Pisound Acrylic Case consists of 3 cutout sheets of the enclosure sides and a plastic bag containing 4 short spacers, 4 longer ones and a button cap.
-The case comes with 2 variations of the side with all of the connectors - one for use with Raspberry Pi version 4, the other is for the rest of the models.
+The case comes with 2 variations of the side with all of the connectors - one for use with Raspberry Pi versions 4B and 5, the other is for Pi's 2B and 3B.
 Make sure to use the correct one for your Raspberry Pi.

 [@mzero](https://community.blokas.io/u/mzero/summary), a member of <a href="https://electric.kitchen" target="_blank">Electric Kitchen</a> project has made a great detailed <a href="https://youtu.be/vt8rdc14wNY" target="_blank">Pisound Case assembly video</a>.